jasminemcmanus/jasminemcmanus/README.md

-# 👋 Hi, I’m Jasmine McManus, a front-end web developer based in Melbourne.
+# 👋 Hi, I’m Jasmine McManus, a front-end web developer based in Adelaide.

 ### Some of my recent projects: